 With that statistic in mind, there are two things to consider whenever you’re evaluating developer candidates.
 Some of your top candidates might have decided to make a career change and currently hold college degrees in different disciplines.
 In other cases, the most talented programmers you come across don’t have a “formal” education background at all.
 Each case will be unique, but one thing is certain—taking a pass on candidates simply because they don’t have a software development degree would be a huge mistake.

 A Google search for “online programming classes” quickly shows you millions of results, but only 26% of developers in 2016 took advantage of the wide variety of online courses available to them.
-On the flip side, 56% of the professional developers who responded to our 2017 survey told us that they’ve taken an online course.
+On the flip side, over 45% of the professional developers who responded to our 2017 survey told us that they’ve taken an online course.
 In fact, it was the second most popular option for developers looking for non-formal developer education opportunities.
 Because many are so readily available (and even free in a lot of cases) by anyone willing to learn, it would be easy to assume you should grade a resume on a harsher curve if the online course was the candidate’s entry point into coding.
 But even if an online boot camp represents a developer’s entire educational experience, focus more of your attention on whether or not they can write quality code.